 If you really don’t want to involve chemicals in the process, feel free to skip to the next heading.

 Still here?
 Let’s talk about Nuvan Strips.
-Nuvan strips are a pest control product you can put in a closet or sealed container that emits a vapor which kills adult bed bugs (and other pests) quickly.
+Nuvan strips are a pest control product you can put in a closet or sealed container that emits a vapor that kills adult bed bugs (and other pests) quickly.
 Here’s a quick guide to help you out.

 Killing Bed Bugs in Clothing with Nuvan Strips